What Are Some Common Mistakes to Avoid When Answering 'Tell Me About Yourself'?

 Overloading with Personal Details

 While it’s important to be personable, overloading your response with personal details can backfire.
+Avoid sharing private details, information about your home life, or discussing controversial topics, including even recent news stories.
 Your answer should maintain a professional tone and center around skills relevant to the job.
 Mention two or three key skills or accomplishments that directly relate to the position you’re applying for.

-Refrain from discussing irrelevant hobbies or personal interests, as these can detract from your qualifications.
+Abstain from discussing irrelevant hobbies or personal interests, as these can detract from your qualifications.
+Avoid sharing your entire life story or chronological life history; instead, focus on relevant professional experiences and highlights that connect to the role.

 Rambling and Losing Focus